Soffos-Inc/soffosai-js/soffosai/README.md

 class FileIngestPipeline extends Pipeline {
     /**
      * @param {string} [name] - The name of this pipeline.
 Will be used to reference this pipeline
-     *  if this pipeline is used as a Node inside another pipeline.
+     *  if this pipeline is used as a Service inside another pipeline.
      * @param {Object} [kwargs] - Include other needed properties like apiKey */ constructor(name=null, kwargs={}) {